liuqsqq/cqporun-linux-fs-build/README.md

 # cqporun-linux-fs-build
-introduction
+#introduction
 	This is chongqing porun SDK's rootfs build script.
-    It will build a customed rootfs for you.

 #usage
 	Building base ubuntu system  from https://github.com/geekerlw/linuxfs-build.git
 	Then,you will get ubuntu.tar.gz(or others) file and copy it to our rootdir